Contact tracing apps have a crucial role to play in combating COVID-19, but are we sacrificing our privacy in the process?

 Comparing the best with the worst

 We found a few apps that are excellent at protecting user privacy and scored an 8, and one scored a 9.
-Only one scored 10 Switzerland’s NextStep app.
-It works using Bluetooth, collects zero personal data, restricts access to the data to only the user, never allows any data to leave the user’s device at any time, and employs the DP-3T privacy-preserving contact tracing framework.
-In other words.
-Users should feel safe using the app knowing that their privacy will be respected.
+Only one scored 10 (Switzerland's SwissCovid-App).
+The Swiss app works using Bluetooth, collects zero personal data, restricts access to the data to only the user, never allows any data to leave the user's device at any time, and employs the privacy-preserving contact tracing framework developed by Apple and Google.
+In other words, users should feel safe using the app knowing that their privacy will be respected.

-Unsurprisingly we found quite a few Covid-19 contact tracing apps that did little to protect user privacy and scored 0 overall, six in all.
-These were China’s health code app, Ghana’s COVID-19 Tracker app, India’s Aarogoya Setu, and COVA Punjab apps, Slovakia’s Zostan Zdravy, and South Korea’s Corona100m.
+Unsurprisingly, we found quite a few Covid-19 contact tracing apps that did little to protect user privacy and scored 0 overall, fourteen in total.
+These were the apps being used in Bahrain, Bangladesh, China, Cyprus, Ghana, India, Kuwait, Peru, Qatar, Russia, Slovakia, South Africa, South Korea, and Turkey.

-All use GPS location services, collect wide-ranging and unnecessary amounts of sensitive personally identifiable data, allow third-party or otherwise questionable access to that data, store the data on centralized servers, and do not employ any privacy-preserving framework for contact tracing.
+All of the 0-rated apps use GPS location services, collect wide-ranging and unnecessary amounts of sensitive personally identifiable data, allow third-party or otherwise questionable access to that data, store the data on centralized servers, and do not employ any privacy-preserving framework for contact tracing.

-They pretty much do everything wrong when it comes to protecting user privacy, and have a real potential for misuse beyond the scope of the current crisis.
-Users should be wary of using any of these apps.
+These apps do pretty much everything wrong when it comes to protecting user privacy and have a real potential for misuse beyond the scope of the current crisis.
+Users should be extremely wary of using any of these apps.

 The data we have collected throughout our investigation into Covid-19 contact tracing apps shows that there are a few developers and governments making the effort to protect user privacy.
 Many, though, do not.
-This could set a precedent for extended misuse of user data or continued government surveillance practices, even post-lockdown.
+This could set a precedent for extended misuse of user data or continued government surveillance practices, even well after the pandemic is over.

-Contact tracing apps present an important opportunity for us to curb the spread of the virus.
-Extraordinary times, call for extraordinary measures.
-However, we must ensure that these measures are temporary in nature, limited in scope, remain voluntary and that governments do not use the crisis as an opportunity to conduct surveillance on their citizens.
+Extraordinary times call for extraordinary measures.
+However, we must ensure that these measures are temporary in nature, limited in scope, remain voluntary and that governments do not use the crisis as an opportunity to conduct surveillance on their citizens or otherwise exploit or invade their privacy.